-8.13 The duration of an earthquake ground motion is determined by many factors, including the size of fault rupture (generally characterized by magnitude), crustal parameters along the propagation path (generally characterized by distance), and conditions beneath the site such as the presence of a significant sedimentary column.
+8.13 The duration of the vibratory ground motion is determined by many factors, including the size of fault rupture (generally characterized by magnitude), crustal parameters along the propagation path (generally characterized by distance), and conditions beneath the site such as the presence of a significant sedimentary basin.
 A consistent definition of duration should be used throughout the evaluation.
 Common definitions of duration include:

-- (a) The time interval between the onset of ground motion and the time at which the acceleration has declined to 5% of its peak value; - (b) The time interval between the 95th and 5th percentiles of the integral of the mean square value of the acceleration; - (c) The time interval for which the acceleration exceeds 5% of the acceleration due to gravity, g.
+- (a) The time interval between the onset of ground motion and the time at which the acceleration has declined to 5% of its peak value; - (b) The time interval between the 95th (75th for high noise records) and 5th percentiles of the integral of the mean square value of the acceleration; - (c) The time interval for which the acceleration exceeds 5% of the acceleration due to gravity, g.